mastercomfig/mastercomfig/docs/next_steps/troubleshoot.md

 You may also want to preload mods with the `dynamic_background=itemtest` module.
 If you are using yttrium's viewmodels, use `dynamic_background=preload` instead.

 Optionally, you may delete any `autoexec.cfg` files created automatically in TF2's `cfg` folder.
-These won't conflict with mastercomfig, since VPKs files will always be chosen over files in the `cfg` folder.
+These won't conflict with mastercomfig, since files in VPKs will always be chosen over files in the `cfg` folder.

 ## TF2 crashing on a custom map